Bogotobogo

 fork() system call

-We can create a new process by calling fork().
-This system call duplicates the current process, creating a new entry in process table with many of the same attributes as the current process.
-In other words, the newly created process will be the child of the calling process parent.
-Unix will make an exact copy of the parent's address space and give it to the child.
+Linux will make an exact copy of the parent's address space and give it to the child.
 Therefore, the parent and child processes have separate address spaces.
-Though the new process is almost identical to the original, and executing the same code, but with its own data space, environment, and file descriptor.
-So, combined with the exec() functions, fork() is what we need to create new processes.
+Therefore, the new process is almost identical to the original, and executing the same code.
+However, the child process has its own data space, environment, and file descriptor.
+So, combined with the exec() functions, fork() is what we need to create a new process.

 Here is the summary: